 - 1. Select the preferred operating language for the web browser. - 2.
 Enter the user-specific access code.

-Access code 0000 (Factory setting); can be changed by customer Access coue oboo (ractory setting), can be changed by customer

-3. Press OK to confirm your entry.

-If no action is performed for 10 minutes, the web browser automatically returns to the login page.
+0000 - This is the factory-set access code, which can be changed by customer. - 3.
+Click OK to confirm your entry. - If no action is performed for 10 minutes, the web browser automatically returns to the login page.